 PCV can reduce the number of red blood cells in your blood.
 These cells carry oxygen around the body.
-If the number of red blood cells is low, you may be tired and breathless.
+If they are low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.
 If you are very anaemic, you may need a drip to give you extra red cells (blood transfusion).

 Problems passing urine

-Your hair may thin but you’re unlikely to lose all the hair from your head.
-This usually starts after your first or second cycle of chemotherapy.
+Your hair may thin, but you’re unlikely to lose all the hair from your head.
+The thinning usually starts after your first or second cycle of chemotherapy.
 It is almost always temporary and your hair will grow back after chemotherapy ends.
 Your nurse can give you advice about coping with hair loss.

 Numb or tingling hands or feet